Duckwater Shoshone Tribe of the Duckwater Reservation: History

 Traditionally, this band of Shoshone, a Great Basin tribe, hunted near Railroad Valley in the summer and lived in conical-shaped houses in the mountains in the winter.
 They hunted ducks, sage grouse, prairie dogs, rabbits, ground squirrels, deer, and other big game.
 They cultivated chenopodium and Mentzelia.

 European-American settlers enter their lands in the late 19th century.
 The 1863 Treaty of Ruby Valley called for peace between the Western Shoshone and settlers, stipulated that no further white settlement would occur, and did not surrender any Western Shoshone land.
-Members of the tribe found employment as ranch hands.
+Citizens of the tribe found employment as ranch hands.

 The tribe formed a new government under the 1934 Indian Reorganization Act.

-Today
+21st century

 The Duckwater Shoshone Tribe is headquartered in Duckwater, Nevada.
 They are governed by a democratically elected, five-member tribal council.
-Elections are held annually and members serve staggered terms.
+Elections are held annually, and members serve staggered terms.
 Their tribal chairman is Virginia Sanchez, who succeeded Jerry Millet.
 The tribe has an environmental health office, a health clinic, Police Department, and senior center.

 Duckwater-Shoshone Nursery is a tribal venture.
 The nurseries raise native plants in two greenhouses.
 These are used in phytoremediation projects by mining operations.
 The US Fish and Wildlife Service has awarded the tribe three grants to restore Railroad Valley springfish, a threatened species.

 Each June, the tribe celebrates its annual Duckwater Festival, with a powwow, barbecue, handgames, and other events.
 This is a continuation of the traditional summer festivals held by the tribe, when the round dance was danced.